CruzFM/CruzFM/README.md

 ## More about me

-👩‍💻 I'm currently working on the Buenos Aires City Government.
+👩‍💻 I'm currently working on my skills in order to be a good asset for the company that decides to trust in me by hiring me.
+Currently on the Alkemy skill up program.

 🧠 I'm currently learning Java in order to become a Fullstack developer.